Campus

 Sample Text

-Wet Waste
+WET Waste

 Wet waste, including food and leaf waste, is composted on campus.
 This compost can then be used for gardening and landscaping, significantly reducing expenses on fertilizers.
 The campus also eliminates disposal costs for leaf and food waste.